A Little Bit About Me

 I don’t know what it is about mysteries that I love so much.
 I don’t really like solving puzzles.
 And I typically don’t like playing mystery games, although I get paid to create them.
 Perhaps it’s the intriguing characters and the danger that lurks around every corner.
 Maybe it’s the nasty villains, who are only thinking of themselves.
 Or perhaps it’s the intrigue of finding someone hiding in the shadows.
 Whatever it is, I am never happier then when I’m engrossed in a good mystery novel, movie, or TV show.

 After a 35+ year career as a nonprofit executive, I now own my own freelance writing company (Lil Dog Communications) and write for nonprofits and businesses all over the world.
 I have written for Patch.com and monthly articles for the Renton Reporter.
 I teach a class in “Crafting the Story” at Green River College and sat for two years on the Organizing Committee for the Seattle Film Summit.
 With a master’s degree in the Theater (directing), I guess I just love diving into a good story, whether I’m writing it, reading it, watching it, or bringing it to the stage.

-My two dogs, Mango and Gracie, who are the inspiration for Mickey and Minnie in the Old Maids of Mercer Island mysteries and also for the name of my freelance writing company.
+My two dogs, Mango and Gracie, were the inspiration for Mickey and Minnie in the Old Maids of Mercer Island mysteries and also for the name of my freelance writing company.
+In book six, Mickey is gone and replaced by a new pup named Maggie.
+Maggie is based on our new pup Emma Jean (below)

 It would be an understatement to say that I love dogs.
 In fact, I care more for dogs than many people I know.
 I not only have two dogs of my own, but I foster rescue dogs.
 So, there are often three dogs in my home.
-Therefore, I have to be really good at watching where I walk.
+Therefore, I have to be good at watching where I walk.